SudhilRaj/Node.js-Basics/README.md

 # Node.js-Basics
 A repository created while learning the basics of Node.js

 You can download the files and run 'node filename' to see the result.
-(If you are using nodemon for auto reload 'nodemon filename')
+(If you are using nodemon for auto reload 'nodemon filename').
+Below I am adding some notes that I made while learning the basics:

 Node.js - Ryan Dahl(2009)
 =========================